Bachelor of Science in Psychology

 Concentration in Behavior Analysis

 This concentration provides foundational knowledge and professional skills to apply the science of behavior analysis across a range of settings and client populations, including staff in the workplace, children and adults with intellectual and cognitive disabilities, and individuals with autism spectrum disorder.
 Completing the coursework below, in addition to required supervised practicum experience with a Board Certified Behavior Analyst, helps prepare students to apply for the Behavior Analysis Certification Board examination for becoming a Board Certified Assistant Behavior Analyst.
+Please go to UAA's Authorization by State website for information about licensure or certification in a state other than Alaska.

 |PSY A200||Introduction to Behavior Analysis||3|